U.N. chief Ban says must not lose momentum on Syria conference

 Lavrov agreed.
 "The sooner the better," Lavrov told the joint news conference with Ban, who was due to meet President Vladimir Putin later on Friday.

-Lavrov reiterated Russia's view that Iran should be invited to the conference, which could complicate its organisation because of potential opposition from the West.
+Lavrov reiterated Russia's view that Iran should be invited to the conference, which could complicate its organization because of potential opposition from the West.

 Iran is a U.S. foe and the main regional ally of Syrian President Bashar al-Assad's government, which has also received crucial support from Russia during its more that two-year-old civil conflict that has killed at least 80,000 people.